BS in Textile and Apparel Management with Emphasis in Apparel Retailing and Digital Merchandising

 Degree Program Description

-The Bachelor's of Science in Textile and Apparel Management with emphasis in Apparel Retailing and Digital Merchandising (ARDM) degree provides students with a comprehensive understanding of digital and brick-and-mortar retailing which emphasizes apparel merchandising within both formats.
+The Bachelor of Science in Textile and Apparel Management with an emphasis in Apparel Retailing and Digital Merchandising (ARDM) provides students with a comprehensive understanding of digital and brick-and-mortar retailing, with a focus on apparel merchandising across both formats.
 The Apparel Retailing and Digital Merchandising emphasis area prepares students for careers in merchandising, buying, planning, allocation, omnichannel retailing, digital marketing, and retail management.

 Major Program Requirements